GorginZ/PacManGame/README.md

 The kata asks us to develop a console game, however I think this is an invaluable opportunity to try and think about things like decoupling and cohesiveness.

-The game class curently hosts a number of functions that are tied up with console implementation and I feel undermine my cohesive 'core'.
-Below are two functions that illustrate a potentially problematic coupling to a console ipmlementation.
-They come from the need to visualize the game and 'animate' it.
+The game class previously hosted a couple of functions that are tied up with console implementation that undermined the cohesive 'core' I'm trying to build.
+These functions come from the need to visualize the game and 'animate' it.